Renault-Nissan rejig how they manage Daimler partnership - sources

-The shift comes as alliance-level executive Jacques Verdonck, who was in charge of the cooperation with Daimler, retires at the end of the month, the sources familiar with the matter said.
+The shift comes as alliance-level executive Jacques Verdonck, who was in charge of the cooperation with Daimler (DAIGn.DE), retires at the end of the month, the sources familiar with the matter said.

-France’s Renault will instead rely on its head of partnerships, Sandra Gomez, while Nissan will do the same with Catherine Perez.
+France's Renault (RENA.PA) will instead rely on its head of partnerships, Sandra Gomez, while Nissan (7201.T) will do the same with Catherine Perez.

 Renault and Daimler declined to comment, while Nissan could not immediately be reached for comment.